-Discovery is the legal procedure by which you are entitled to find our the facts and figures.
-Formal discovery will help you find out about your spouse’s income and assets and their answers have to be made under oath.
-Although discovery can be time consuming and expensive, discovery is very important, especially if you have limited knowledge of your and your spouse’s income and property.
+Discovery is the legal procedure that entitles you to find our the facts and figures.
+Formal discovery will help you find out about your spouse’s income and assets.
+A spouse must answer certain questions under oath.
+While discovery can be time consuming and expensive, it is important–especially especially if you have limited knowledge of your spouse’s income and property.

 Yes, probably.
 The goal of the law is that you should know all of the facts and figures involved before you make a settlement decision and before the case goes to trial.

-Your lawyer will learn the facts and figures through a procedure known as “discovery.”
-This allows your lawyer to have issued discovery subpoenas against employers, banks, etc. Your lawyer often will serve a request to your spouse for production of documents and standard interrogatories.
+These discovery vehicles allow your lawyer to have issue discovery subpoenas against employers, banks, etc. Your lawyer often will serve a request to your spouse for production of documents and standard interrogatories.

-The extent of discovery will often depend on the nature of the case and whether one suspects the other spouse of hiding marital funds, attempting to minimize income, etc.
+The extent of discovery will depends on the nature of the case and whether one suspects the other spouse of hiding marital funds, attempting to minimize income, etc.

 Can discovery facts and figures be done informally without the use of subpoenas and the like?

 Yes.
 If the parties are cooperating, then informal (not court required) requests are made back and forth for the supplying of information and documents.
 Informal discovery is less expensive than formal discovery.
-In fact, in collaborative representation, the even the word discovery is not used.
-The focus is on disclosure of information needed in order allow a spouse to be comfortable that he or she has all the information reasonably needed.
+In fact, in collaborative representation, the word discovery is not used.
+The collaborative lawyers focus on disclosure of information needed to allow a spouse to be comfortable that he or she has all the information reasonably needed.

 What is the nature of the facts and figures sought by discovery?